fbraem/kwai-jsonapi/README.md

 # kwai-jsonapi
-JSON:API serializer for PHP classes.
+A JSON:API serializer for PHP classes using PHP attributes.

+> Currently, this library has no support for [links](https://jsonapi.org/format/#document-links).

 ## Installation